 Get your studio space ready

-Once you have your supplies, the next step is to set up a space for painting.
+Once you have your supplies, the next step is to create your own home art studio setup for painting.
 Try to find a quiet corner in your home with natural light.
-Set it up with a table and you can get started.
+Set it up with a table, and you can get started.

 If you don’t have space for a dedicated studio, use a study table or even your dining table.